 Forensic psychologists work across the criminal justice system, in prison and probation services, secure hospitals, the police forces and the courts.
 A masters course is a great way to consolidate what you have learned, build upon your studies and gain key skills.

 Continuing your studies in the field of forensic psychology is also a great way to gain new perspectives, study a specific subject of interest within the field and further your knowledge on a subject of your choosing.
 With a blended learning approach, you can potentially also do this while you work.

 Why study at Buckinghamshire New University?

-Our specially developed blended learning master’s offers the convenience of being able to complete your studies alongside your current employment.
-You’ll access all your study materials online whilst also attending three, one-week teaching workshops at our High Wycombe campus.
+Our specially developed blended learning master’s is designed to offer you the convenience of being able to complete your studies alongside your current employment.
+You’ll access all your study materials online while also attending three, one-week teaching workshops at our High Wycombe campus.

 What facilities can I use?

-Because this course has a blended-learning format, we’ll also sign you up to our Virtual Learning Environment which means you’ll have access to lots of online resources wherever you are in the world!
+Because this course has a blended-learning format, we’ll sign you up to our Virtual Learning Environment which means you’ll have access to lots of online resources wherever you are.

 What will I study?

 Our specially-developed blended learning Master’s offers you the opportunity to complete your studies flexibly alongside your current employment through online learning.